NVIDIA/NeMo-Guardrails/nemoguardrails/library/autoguard/README.md

     "Factcheck violation has been detected by AutoGuard."
 ```
 The output of the factcheck endpoint provides you with a factcheck score against which we can add a threshold which determines whether the given output is factually correct or not.

+The supporting documents or the evidence has to be placed within a `kb` folder within `config` folder.